Reikooters/weebcentral-download/README.md

 # Building

-I'm personally using JetBrains CLion 2025.2.4 on Arch Linux, which just requires opening the project folder and clicking the build icon in the top right.
+I'm personally using JetBrains CLion 2025.2.4 on Arch Linux, which just requires opening the project folder and clicking the build icon in the top right, using the bundled compiler.

+I have also successfully compiled the application with JetBrains CLion 2025.2.4 on Windows 11 using the bundled compiler as well.

+Both binaries from the above are provided on the Releases page.

 Below instructions are AI generated using Claude 4.5 Sonnet for anyone else.